wesleycamargo/azure-docs.pt-br/articles/active-directory-b2c/active-directory-b2c-devquickstarts-native-dotnet.md

 		EditProfileButton.Visibility = Visibility.Visible;
 		SignOutButton.Visibility = Visibility.Visible;

-		// When the request completes successfully, you can get user information form the AuthenticationResult UsernameLabel.Content = result.UserInfo.Name;
+		// When the request completes successfully, you can get user information from AuthenticationResult UsernameLabel.Content = result.UserInfo.Name;

-		// After the sign up successfully completes, display the user's To-Do List GetTodoList();
+		// After the sign-up successfully completes, display the user's to-do list GetTodoList();
 	}

-	// Handle any exeptions that occurred during execution of the policy. catch (AdalException ex)
+	// Handle any exemptions that occurred during execution of the policy. catch (AdalException ex)
 	{
 		if (ex.ErrorCode == "authentication_canceled")